 If you want to get the majority of the study materials, it will cost approximately $287 for members and $486 for nonmembers.

-Then there is the price of the membership which you can get for as low as $47 a year for an associate membership, $65 a year for student membership, hundred and $20 per year for professional membership or $337 per year which includes liability insurance (mostly just for people that run their own business).
+Then there is the price of the membership which you can get for as low as $47 a year for an associate membership, $65 a year for student membership, $120 per year for professional membership or $337 per year which includes liability insurance (mostly just for people that run their own business).

-The last price is the cost of the exam itself.
+The last in the prices category is the cost of the exam itself.
 If you have a membership, it will cost $279, and if you don’t have a membership, it will cost you $349 to take the test.

-When it comes down to it if you get a yearly membership and get the cheapest study package and purchased the test will come to $503.
+When it comes down to it, if you get a yearly membership and get the cheapest study package and as well purchased the test, everything will come to $503.

 The cheapest option for a nonmember will be approximately $626.